 - The term of the application

-SaaS application is usually best suited for processes which are simple, standard and not too much dependent on other functions and systems of your business.
+SaaS application is usually best suited for simple, standard processes and not too much dependent on other functions and systems of your business.

 SaaS also works best for the functions which are automated for the first time as there will be few changes to be made.

-A function which is related to the core of your business like ERP and others do not lend themselves to Software as a Service so for such functions you need to go with other onsite solution.
+A function related to the core of your business like ERP and others does not lend themselves to Software as a Service, so for such functions, you need to go with other onsite solutions.
 This will help you to manage the application as it runs.

-So if you are going to do a customization to your SaaS product be aware about the charge for it and whether it is affordable for you.
+So if you are going to customise your SaaS product, be aware of the charge for it and whether it is affordable for you.

-SaaS can work best if you are purchasing a new application from a vendor who is going to frequently update the application for its enhancement.
+SaaS can work best if you are purchasing a new application from a vendor who is going to update the application for its enhancement frequently.